Nursing (Nursing Associate Pathway) (Adult)

 In a nutshell

-This accelerated programme is NMC approved and on successful completion you will have a recognised degree qualification that leads to registration as a qualified nurse with the Nursing and Midwifery Council.
+On successful completion of all the elements of this course, you will have a recognised degree qualification that leads to registration as a qualified nurse with the NMC.

 We scored 93% on the ‘Teaching on my Course’ category in the National Student Survey 2024.